raganwald/raganwald.github.com/_posts/2014-02-20-at-home-with-the-bumblethwaites.md

 ### constructors

 First, we can say that *Amanda is Alex's constructor*.
 Amanda provides 50% of the blueprint for making Alex, and Amanda actually carried out the work of bringing Alex into existence.
-(We'll hand-wave furiously about whether there is or isn't a David Bumblethwaite.)
+(We'll hand-wave furiously about David Bumblethwaite's role.)

 ### formal classes